Friendship & Social · Emotional Tools

 FAQ

 Yes.
-The phrases are designed for friends, family, coworkers, or partners.
+The scripts are designed to be adapted for coworkers, managers, clients, family, or close relationships.

 Ready for your next step?